raygun101/MarkupKit/README.md

 ### Layout Margins and Content Edge Insets
 The `UIView` class allows a caller to specify the amount of space that should be reserved around all of its subviews when laying out its contents.
 This value is called the view's "layout margins" and is represented by an instance of the `UIEdgeInsets` structure.

 Since structure types aren't supported by XML, MarkupKit provides a shorthand for specifying layout margin values.
-For the "layoutMargins" attribute, a single numeric value may be specified, which will be applied to all of the edge inset structure's components.
+For the "layoutMargins" attribute, a single numeric value may be specified that will be applied to all of the structure's components.

-For example, the following markup creates an instance of `LMTableViewCell` with `top`, `left`, `bottom`, and `right` layout margin values of 20:
+For example, the following markup creates an instance of `LMTableViewCell` whose `top`, `left`, `bottom`, and `right` layout margins are set to 20:

     <LMTableViewCell layoutMargins="20">
         ...